 Children (public law)

-Within public law proceedings, Andrew represents local authorities, parents, other family members
+Within public law proceedings, Andrew represents local authorities, parents, other family members, and children.

 Children (private law)